Emily Reynolds, FNP-BC

 In her spare time, Emily enjoys cycling, and met her husband, Keith, at a cyclocross race in the Boston area in 2010.
 Keith introduced Emily to racing her bike and she excelled in the cyclocross genre.
 Emily advanced to UCI-level cyclocross races and would also jump into a few Cat 1 or pro-level mountain bike races in the New England area.
 The highlight of her bike racing career was a podium finish at Cyclocross Nationals in 2015.

 Emily has, for the most part, hung up the race bike, and now she and Keith spend their free time riding bikes of all kinds for fun.
 They moved to Colorado Springs in October 2016 and enjoy all of the outdoor opportunities that Colorado has to offer.
 Emily plans to become more involved in the cycling community.
-She also enjoys yoga and gardening.
+She also enjoys practicing yoga, gardening, and spending time with her husband and son.